Verifications of Applications

 Asset Verification Program (AVP)

-The Asset Verification Program (AVP) is a process to generate reports with enhanced financial information on Non-MAGI Medi-Cal applicants and recipients of the Age, Blind and Disabled (ABD) and the Long Term Care (LTC) programs.
+The Asset Verification Program (AVP) is a process to generate reports with enhanced financial information on Non-MAGI Medi-Cal applicants and recipients, excluding Pickle, DAC, and DW.
 AVP assists EWs in identifying unreported assets.
+The AVP process excludes trust information; therefore, if an applicant declares they own a trust, the trust must be administratively verified.

 Requesting Asset Verification at Application

-Note: The outcome of the AVP report must be documented in Journal Entry, and the report must be scanned into the case IDM.
+Note: The outcome of the AVP report must be documented in a Journal Entry, and the report must be imaged to the case file.

-When eligibility is approved prior to the receipt of an asset report, the currently assigned EW must evaluate the contents of the report once received and take appropriate action as needed.
+• When eligibility is approved before the receipt of an AVP report, the currently assigned EW must evaluate the contents of the report once received and take appropriate action as needed.

-For applicants who have a SSN, but did not provide it during the early stages of the application process, the EW must request the asset report once the SSN has been verified.
+• For applicants who have an SSN but did not provide it during the early stages of the application process, the EW must request the asset report once the SSN has been verified.

 Responsible Relative